 Contract with a child / minor

-This article explains the critical legal matters that organisations and individuals should be aware of when entering into a contract with a minor.
+This article explains the critical legal matters that organizations and individuals should be aware of when entering into a contract with a minor.
 It discusses the issues that can arise as well as different ways of dealing with those issues.

 A minor is someone under the age of 18 years according to the Births and Deaths Registration Amendment Act (No 1 of 2002).
 This is called the age of majority.
 The age of majority was reduced from 21 to 18 years by this Act.